ros-industrial/rep/rep-ixxxx.rst

 ::

+  2014-11-19  Reduced length of assigned vendor specific ranges from
+              1000 to 100 identifiers
-  2014-10-08  Updated Vendor specific sections with identifiers currently in use 2014-06-01  Initial revision
+  2014-10-08  Updated Vendor specific sections with identifiers
+              currently in use
+  2014-06-01  Initial revision